-Organization: AASHTO, ASTM, state DOTs, AMPP (formerly NACE)

-Updates Since v2 was Published: New Published Standards

-11/18/2021, LF: AMPP TR 21515 Exterior Coating Inspections via Remotely Operated Aerial Systems has a new title and scope.
-To provide state-of-the-art information on the use of remotely operated aerial systems (drones) for inspecting coatings, either through direct contact or from a distance.
-This report is intended for use by asset integrity engineers, facility managers, coating inspectors, health and safety engineers, corrosion technicians, ships surveyors, drone operators, and others.
-This report discussed external aerial inspections only.

-Gap 16: Railroad Inspections: Rolling Stock Inspection for Transport of Hazardous Materials (HAZMAT).
+Gap I6: Railroad Inspections: Rolling Stock Inspection for Transport of Hazardous Materials (HAZMAT).
 Standards are needed to address rolling stock inspections for regulatory compliance of transporting HAZMAT.
 Considerations for BVLOS and nighttime operations are critical.
 OSHA standards (29 C.F.R.
-1910) related to personal protective equipment (PPE) need to be factored in.
-SDOs should consult/engage with the rail industry in the development of such standards.
+1910) related to personal protective equipment (PPE) need to be factored in SDOs should consult/engage with the rail industry in the development of such standards.
 R&D Needed: Yes.
 Current inspection procedures are likely more hands-on when in close proximity of HAZMAT containers, so using UAS to reduce the inspector's exposure is similar to other inspection use cases.
 There are many on-going R&D activities for UAS inspection applications.
 Recommendation: It is recommended that guidance be developed for performing inspections of HAZMAT rolling stock that incorporates OSHA and FRA requirements.

-Priority: Low

-Organization: SAE, OSHA, ASME

-v2 Update: No update provided at this time.
+Priority: Low Organization: SAE, OSHA, ASME v2 Status of Progress: Unknown v2 Update: No update provided at this time.
+Undates Since v2 was Published:

+inspections only.

+corrosion technicians, ships surveyors, drone operators, and others.
+This report discussed external aerial

+New Published Standards New In-Development Standards

-Gap I7: Railroad Inspections: BVLOS Operations.
-Standards are needed to address BVLOS operations for railroad inspection.
+Gap 17: Railroad Inspections: BVLOS Operations.
+Stan dards are needed to address BVLOS operations for railroad inspection.
 See section 7.3 on BVLOS.
 R&D Needed: Yes.
 Research to develop underlying technologies for BVLOS at low altitudes.
 Recommendation: It is recommended that standards be developed that define a framework for operating UAS BVLOS for rail system infrastructure inspection.
 This may include the need to identify spectrum used for BVLOS railroad inspections.

-Organization: SAE, ASTM AC-478 BLOS, American Public Transportation Association (APTA), American Railroad Engineering and Maintenance-of-Way Association (AREMA), ASME v2 Update: As noted above and in the text.
+Priority: High (Tier 3) Organization: SAE, ASTM AC-478 BLOS, American Public Transportation Association (APTA), American Railroad Engineering and Maintenance-of-Way Association (AREMA), ASME v2 Status of Progress: Green v2 Update: As noted above and in the text.
+Updates Since v2 was Published: New Published Standards New In-Development Standards ·

 Gap 18: Railroad Inspections: Nighttime Operations.
 Standards are needed to address nighttime operations for railroad inspections.
 Railroads operate 24/7, which poses significant hurdles for leveraging UAS technology for rail system infrastructure inspections.
 The majority of inspections occur during daytime, but incident inspections can occur at any time of day or under poor visibility conditions and, hence, may have OSH considerations.
 R&D Needed: Yes.
 Current R&D activities for operating UAS at night are unknown.
 Exposing UAS technology and operators to nighttime operations is necessary to encourage the maturation of the technology and processes.
 Recommendation: It is recommended that standards be developed that define a framework for operating UAS at night.

-Priority: Low

-Organization: SAE, ASTM AC-478 BLOS, APTA, AREMA

-v2 Update: No update provided at this time.

-12/28/2020, JM: On December 28, 2020 the Federal Aviation Administration (FAA) announced final rules for unmanned aircraft systems (UAS) or drones that will require Remote Identification (Remote ID) of drones and allow operators of small drones to fly over people and at night under certain conditions.
+Priority: Low Organization: SAE, ASTM AC-478 BLOS, APTA, AREMA v2 Status of Progress: Unknown v2 Update: No update provided at this time.
+Updates Since v2 was Published: 12/28/2020, JM: On December 28, 2020 the Federal Aviation Administration (FAA) announced final rules for unmanned aircraft systems (UAS) or drones that will require Remote Identification (Remote ID) of drones and allow operators of small drones to fly over people and at night under certain conditions.
+Remote ID information Remote ID rule (PDF) Operations Over People and at Night Information Operations Over People and at Night rule (PDF) New Published Standards New In-Development Standards